xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 any base (b)	families ending with digits d which are not coprime to b	always divisible by gcd(d,b)

-any base (b)	families only containing digits which are divisible by some d > 1	lways divisible by d
+any base (b)	families only containing digits which are divisible by some d > 1	always divisible by d

 3	1{0}1	always divisible by 2